DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/currentPathKeys.md

 ---

 Each path part has each own key.
 For example, path "folder1/folder2" has two parts: 'folder1' with the 'f1' key and folder2 with the 'f2' key.
-To open this location, assign the ["f1","f2"] array of strings to the **currentPathKeys** option value.
+To open this location, assign the ["f1","f2"] array of strings to the **currentPathKeys** property value.

 ---